RocketChat/docs-old/installation/manual-installation/multiple-instances-to-improve-performance/README.md

 The other Services will be enable since they are "WantedBy"=RocketChat.service

+### Ensure nodes can communicate
+If you run Rocket.Chat instances on multiple physical nodes.
+Or even in multiple containers make sure they can communicate with each other.

+Rocket.Chat makes use of a peer to peer connection to inform each other of events.
+Lets say you type a message and tag a friend or coworker that is connected to another instance.

+Two different events are fired:
+1. The user (you) is typing
+2. Notify user (friend)

+Each Rocket.Chat instance registers in your database the ip address it detected for its self.
+Other instances then use this list to discover and establish connections with each other.

+If you find instances unable to talk to each other you can try setting INSTANCE_IP environment variable to the ip the other instances can use to talk to it.

 ## Update your Nginx proxy config

 Edit ```/etc/nginx/sites-enabled/default``` or if you use nginx from docker ```/etc/nginx/conf.d/default.conf```